amdigital-co-uk/docs-playbook/README.md

+This is a documentation repository for the department's playbook.

+The Playbook is a public-facing guide to the fundamental ways we work.
+This sits alongside the internal-facing [Knowledgebase](https://knowledgebase.platformdev.amdigital.co.uk/), which contains specific details of how our technologies and tool-kits are build and configured.

+## Structure

-The playbook is structured in into sections in a specific way that promotes a clear narrative to the reader.
+The Playbook is structured in into sections in a specific way that promotes a clear narrative to the reader.

-!!! note "Ownership"

-    When you create, review, or modify a document, **you are responsible** for ensuring that it is _well written_ and has been _peer reviewed_, and that _review date is set_.
+Playbook settings, including look and feel, plugins etc, are defined in the mkdocs.yml at the root.

+The Playbook documentation resides in the /docs folder.
+This includes markdown files and assets such as images or supporting documents.
+Additionally styling overrides are included in CSS files in the /docs/stylesheets folder, and the .pages file outlines the navigation structure.

-## Tooling
+## Tooling & Technologies

-This playbook is build using [Markdown](https://www.markdownguide.org/) documents, a simple text editor designed for documentation.
+This Playbook is build using [Markdown](https://www.markdownguide.org/) documents, a simple text editor designed for documentation.

 Specifically, it is build on [MKDocs](https://www.mkdocs.org/), using the [Material for MKDocs](https://squidfunk.github.io/) theme.
 MKDocs and Material for MKDocs extend the functionality of Markdown, allowing you to include visually richer content.